Verified Performance Tests Updated May 2026 · 4 recorded runs

 Chrysler Cirrus performance FAQs

-The quickest Chrysler Cirrus on record is the 1995 Chrysler Cirrus LXi Sedan, which runs 0–60 mph in 9.8 seconds and clears the quarter-mile in 17.20 seconds at 79.8 mph.
+The quickest JA Chrysler Cirrus on record is the 1995 LXi Sedan, which hits 60 mph in 9.8 seconds.
+Within the JA generation's four tests, that remains the benchmark run.
+The same car also owns the generation's best quarter-mile result at 17.2 seconds and 79.8 mph.

 Sources